 Due to the accelerated nature of this program, attendance is required.
 Students are expected to attend each class and to arrive on time.
-After the first absence, any additional absences will result in a Concern Form completed by the Instructor of Record.
 A student who misses more than two nights of class may be required to repeat that course.
 A student who misses class for any reason may be required to complete make-up work, which will be determined and arranged by the instructor.
 Failure to complete the missing work will result in an unexcused absence and the student will be required to repeat the course.
 Weather related class cancellation (by the University of Mary) will need to be made-up.